soybeanjs/elegant-router/README.md

 ## Introduction

-ElegantRouter is a tool for creating routes based on the file system.
-It can directly and automatically generate route definitions, route file imports, and route-related type definitions.
-You only need to create route files according to the agreed rules, and you don't need to write any additional configurations in the route files.
+ElegantRouter is a tool for creating routes based on the file system, which can automatically generate route definitions, route file imports and route-related type definitions.
+Just create the route file according to the agreed rules, without adding any additional configuration in the route file.

 ### Differences and similarities

-The similarities and differences between ElegantRouter and other file system based route tools are as follows:
+The main difference between ElegantRouter and other file system-based routing tools is that:

-1. Other file-based route tools have a lot of configuration conventions and black-box route data, which makes it difficult to customize.
+1. Other tools have complex configuration rules, and the route data is a black box, which is difficult to customize.
-2. ElegantRouter still follows the api-first principle, but only automates the process of configuring routes.
+2. ElegantRouter follows the api-first principle and automates the process of configuring routes.

-### The traditional route configuration process

-Take the process of configuring Vue routes as an example.
-To create a page route, you need to go through the following steps:
+Taking configuring Vue routes as an example, the traditional way of creating page routes requires the following steps:

-1. import the layout component
+1. Import the layout component
-2. import the page component
+2. Import the page component
-3. Define the route in the route configuration file.
+3. Define the route in the route configuration file

-**Disadvantage:**

-- The above steps, while not seemingly complicated, are repeated during actual development and need to be done manually each time.
-- Maintenance of route names and paths is very cumbersome
-- There is no clear convention on route definition for layout and page components, which leads to confusion in route definition
+Although these steps are not complicated, in actual development, they are repetitive and need to be done manually.
+In addition, the maintenance of route names and paths is very troublesome, there is no clear agreement on the route definition of the layout and page components, resulting in a messy route definition.
+And using ElegantRouter, you only need to create the route file according to the agreed rules, you can automatically generate the route in the specified route file.

 ### ElegantRouter's route configuration process